 Using the title of Try, Try Again, we want your pupils to write poems based on the theme of resilience.
-You might recognise that as the title of the poem used in our TV advert for Premier League Primary Stars – it encourages you to work hard and to never give up, key messages that run through this programme.
+You might recognise the title Try, Try Again from the poem used in our TV advert for Premier League Primary Stars – it encourages you to work hard and to never give up, and these are themes that run through this programme.

 The competition will be judged by our high-profile panel, including Children's Laureate and writer of the Charlie and Lola books Lauren Child, former footballer and now childen's author Frank Lampard, Everton star Yannick Bolasie and the Young People's Laureate for London, Caleb Femi.
 Head judge will be Jonathan Douglas from the National Literacy Trust.

 There are top national prizes and 10 regional prizes for each category (Key stage 1 and Key stage 2).

 Brilliant bags full to the brim with poetry books have been awarded to the first 1,000 schools who submitted entries and will be sent out in the new year!

 Appropriate and precise vocabulary – does the poem include determined and resilient vocabulary?

 Poetry – does the poem use figurative speech and devices to build a picture in the reader’s mind in a creative and effective way?
 For example, alliteration, simile, metaphor, hyperbole, personification, symbolism?
 Does it use the elements of poetry – words chosen for effect, a sense of structure, clever use of rhythm, purposeful use of rhyme, (although not all poems have to rhyme)?